ClojureHaxe/ClojureHaxe/README.md

 *[HashLink](https://hashlink.haxe.org/) is a virtual machine for Haxe [oriented towards real time games](https://haxe.org/blog/shirogames-stack/).

 ## Status
-Near all major classes from `clojure.lang.*` have been implemented, ignoring all concurrent primitives and thread-safety (see 'Concurrent primitives' table at the bottom).
+Work in progress.
+Near all major classes from `clojure.lang.*` have been ported, ignoring all concurrent primitives and thread-safety (see 'Concurrent primitives' table at the bottom).
 On the way to work on Compiler and load/compile `clojure.core`.

 ## Current status per platform